11 Tips for Stay-at-Home Parents Going Back to Work

 For example, these might include:

 If your skills as a parent are directly relevant to the job, consider adding them to your resume.
 If not, you can explain the gap in your resume and time as a stay-at-home parent in your cover letter.
 Need extra help with your resume?
-Teal has done the heavy lifting for you to get your resume in shape with the Resume Builder tool.
+Teal has done the heavy lifting for you to get your resume in shape with the AI Resume Builder tool.

 LinkedIn is the go-to social media platform for job seekers and those looking to connect with others.
 Put up a nice headshot, outline your experience and skills and tell people you’re #OpenToWork.
 Connect with your peers and colleagues and start your professional networking online.